 Of all of the requirements in the Special Regs, the one which has the least detail, but upon which volumes have been written, is the lowly anchor and rode.
-Boat over 28' (why 28'?) are required to have two anchor setups, while smaller boats need one.
+Boats over 28' (why 28'?) are required to have two anchor setups, while smaller boats need one.
 Since anchors and chain are generally made of steel, and since weight conscious racers abhor steel, there’s a natural tension between having a suitably-sized anchor and rode and trying to save weight.

-Chain size should be related to the anchor size (no need having a high holding power anchor with a chain that will fail), although the need to have a boat length is debatable, and the Special Regs are silent on the size and length of chain and line used.
+Chain size should be related to the anchor size (no sense having a high holding power anchor with a chain that will fail), although the need to have a boat length is debatable and the Special Regs are silent on the size and length of chain and line used.
 A rule that has worked well is to select line diameter is 1/8" of line diameter for each 9' of boat length (36' boat could use a 1/2" nylon line).
-A related rule is to use chain that is half the line diameter (1/4" in this case).
+A related rule is to use a chain that is half the line diameter (1/4" in this case).

 What are some possible solutions to emergency steering?